mitodl/hugo-course-publisher/site/content/courses/res-3-004-visualizing-materials-science-fall-2017/_index.md

   boundary (top left) is used to selectively reconstruct (top right) an image that contains that spot&rsquo;s periodicity.
 (Image by Prof. W. Craig Carter.)&nbsp;</p>
-course_description: >-
-  <p>This resource is a collection of student tutorial videos that explore
-  various materials science and engineering topics using visualizations in the Wolfram Mathematica programming system.&nbsp;</p>
 course_info:
   instructors:
     - Prof. W. Carter